-“Bones” loop (above Truckee) – the route goes right through the areas that the Donner Party spent their tragic winter of 1846/47.
+Bones loop (above Truckee) – the route goes right through the areas that the Donner Party spent their tragic winter of 1846/47.
 The 89 pioneers hunkered down in 2 different areas – one group near Alder Creek and the other near Donner Lake.
 You will pass through the Donner family’s site at the beginning of the route and the other sites at the end of the route.
-And you will descend down Donner Pass, riding over the top of the China Wall.
-Many Chinese laborers lost their lives while doing dangerous and arduous work to connect the transcontinental railroad through the Sierras.
+You will also descend down, through the original Donner Pass train tunnels, riding over the top of the China Wall, where many Chinese laborers lost their lives doing dangerous and arduous work to connect the transcontinental railroad through the Sierras.